binkley/homebrewery-files/witch.md

 _Did that snake really bite you unprovoked&mdash;sure you weren't poking at it with a stick?_

 - **Borrowed Knowledge** <br>
-  Witches and their odd knacks surprise others, and a Witch doesn&rsquo;t tell.
+  The odd things you know surprise other, maybe you have other sources?
   _(Strixhaven: Curriculum of Chaos, WotC)_

 - **Calm Emotions** <br>